Prompt Perturbations Reveal Human-Like Biases in Large Language Model Survey Responses

 Our work builds on two main streams of research: (1) survey methodology from the social sciences, which documents human response biases, and (2) recent studies in computer science on the robustness and biases of LLM's synthetic survey response generation.

 \paragraph{Human Survey Response Biases} Research in the social sciences has shown that how a survey question is asked can be as important as what is asked.
-Respondents often engage in "satisficing" rather than "optimizing", choosing a satisfactory answer with minimal cognitive effort instead of carefully formulating an optimal one \cite{krosnickResponseStrategiesCoping1991}.
+Respondents often engage in "satisficing" rather than "optimizing", choosing a satisfactory answer with minimal cognitive effort instead of carefully formulating an optimal one \cite{krosnickResponseStrategiesCoping1991b}.
 This can lead to systematic biases.
-For example, the order in which the answer options are presented can induce \textit{primacy} (favoring early options in visual surveys) or \textit{recency} (favoring later options in oral surveys) biases \cite{krosnickEvaluationCognitiveTheory1987}.
-The presence or absence of a middle option or a "don't know" category can trigger a \textit{central tendency bias} or \textit{opinion floating}, respectively \cite{hollingworthCentralTendencyJudgment1910, kochNonresponseBiasGESIS2016}.
-In the first, if a central category is available on the answer scale, humans tend to choose the central category, whereas \textit{opinion floating} indicates that responses are redistributed to central categories if a refusal category is missing \cite{tjuatjaLLMsExhibitHumanlike2024}.
-In addition, \textit{priming} effects, where the preceding context influences subsequent responses, are a well documented phenomenon \cite{barghAutomaticitySocialBehavior1996}.
-We draw on these past findings to design perturbations testing whether LLMs exhibit similar human-like response patterns.

-\paragraph{LLMs as Survey Respondents} Recent studies explored LLMs as substitutes for human survey participants to generate synthetic data.
-They found that LLMs can replicate average public opinion on political topics, but often with less variance than human samples \cite[][inter alia]{argyleOutOneMany2023, bisbeeSyntheticReplacementsHuman2024,vonderheydeVoxPopuliVox2025}.
-Others have found that LLM responses can be sensitive to prompting, revealing cultural and demographic biases \cite{gengAreLargeLanguage2024}.
+For example, the order in which the answer options are presented can induce \textit{primacy} (favoring early options in visual surveys) or \textit{recency} (favoring later options in oral surveys) biases \cite{krosnickEvaluationCognitiveTheory1987b}.
+The presence or absence of a middle option or a "don't know" category can trigger a \textit{central tendency bias} or \textit{opinion floating}, respectively \cite{hollingworthCentralTendencyJudgment1910b, kochNonresponseBiasGESIS2016b}.
+In the first, if a central category is available on the answer scale, humans tend to choose the central category, whereas \textit{opinion floating} indicates that responses are redistributed to central categories if a refusal category is missing \cite{tjuatjaLLMsExhibitHumanlike2024c}.
+In addition, \textit{priming} effects, where the preceding context influences subsequent responses, are a well documented phenomenon \cite{barghAutomaticitySocialBehavior1996b}.
+We draw on these past findings to design perturbations testing whether LLMs exhibit similar human-like response patterns. \enlargethispage{\baselineskip} \paragraph{LLMs as Survey Respondents} Recent studies explored LLMs as substitutes for human survey participants to generate synthetic data.
+They found that LLMs can replicate average public opinion on political topics, but often with less variance than human samples \cite[][inter alia]{argyleOutOneMany2023c, bisbeeSyntheticReplacementsHuman2024c,heydeVoxPopuliVox2025, NEURIPS2024_515c6280}.
+Others have found that LLM responses can be sensitive to prompting, revealing cultural and demographic biases \cite{gengAreLargeLanguage2024b}.